-The expenses and revenues accrued evenly throughout the year.
-1.

-- Non-current assets are to be depreciated at the rate of 25% on cost per annum.
+- The expenses and revenues accrued evenly throughout the year. - 2.
+Non-current assets are to be depreciated at the rate of 25% on cost per annum. - 3.
 Inventory as at 30 September 2017 was valued at Sh.1,496,000.
-2. - 3.

-(a) Partners' income statement and appropriation account for the year ended 30 September 2017.
-(10.marks) (b) Partners' capital account.
-(5 marks) (c) Statement of financial position as at 30 September 2017.
-(5 marks) (Total: 20 marks)
+- (a) Partners' income statement and appropriation account for the year ended 30 September 2017.
+(10.marks) - (b) Partners' capital account.

 (a) Highlight five features of not-for-profit organisations.

-(5 marks) (b) Describe four functions of Public Accounts Committee (PAC) in your country.
-(4 marks) (c) Explain four benefits that could accrue to a country that adopts International Financial Reporting Standa rds (IFRs).
-(8 marks) (d) State three reasons why a business entity should make provision for depreciation on non-current assets.
-(Tot (3 marks) tal: 20 marks) La inebnotes.co.ke
+(b) Describe four functions of Public Accounts Committee (PAC) in your country.

+(c) Explain four benefits that could accrue to a country that adopts International Financial Reporting Standards (IFRs).

+(d) State three reasons why a business entity should make provision for depreciation on non-current assets.
+(3 marks)

-ATÐ LEVEL IF
+MONDAY: 22 May 2017.
+Time Allowed: 3 hours.